Trump's NYC sketch pulls in nearly $30,000

 (CNN)Artwork by the man who made famous "The Art of the Deal" just earned a pretty lucrative deal of its own.

-A sketch of the New York City skyline drawn by President Donald Trump reportedly fetched nearly $30,000 at an auction Thursday night.
+A sketch of the New York City skyline drawn by President Donald Trump fetched nearly $30,000 at an auction Thursday night.

-According to artnet News, the piece received 11 bids as of late Thursday and ultimately sold for $29,184.
+The piece received 11 bids as of late Thursday and ultimately sold for $29,184, according to a statement from Nate D. Sanders Auctions, which confirmed the sale to CNN.

-"It's in fantastic condition," Nate D. Sanders auction manager Michael Kirk told CNN's Jeanne Moos on "OutFront" Thursday.
+"It's in fantastic condition," the auction house's manager Michael Kirk told CNN's Jeanne Moos on "OutFront" Thursday.

 Created for a charity event in 2005, the piece depicts the Manhattan skyline, complete with Trump Tower prominently featured in the center and Trump's classic signature scrawled beneath it.
 While the auction house notes the sketch has a "light smudge and abrasion to (its) right side," the drawing is in "otherwise near fine condition."
 The drawing was initially priced at a minimum bid of $9,000.